Ultimate Fountain Real Estate Investing Guide for 2026

 Economy

-The community of Fountain has a per person amount of income of , while the per capita income throughout the state is . is the per person income for the US overall.
+The population of Fountain has a per capita level of income of , while the per capita amount of income throughout the state is . is the per capita income for the US as a whole.

 Economy Quick Stats